kevinblumenfeld/Posh365/README.md

 #### `Migrate`

-**Test-MailboxMove** Gui to test migration readiness of the mailboxes from Batches.xlsx.
+**Test-MailboxMove** Test migration readiness of the mailboxes from Batches.xlsx.
 Of each user to be migrated, reports PASS or FAIL overall and individual on the following tests:
 * Verifies each smtp address domain is an accepted domain
 * Verifies mail user exists in Exchange Online
 * Verifies mailbox does not exist in Exchange Online